eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/ilo-rest.rst

 In this installation, CentOS 7 configured Nagios Daemon with systemd specifications, so the file /etc/init.d/nagios* was not created.

-In order not to modifying the code of the ilo plugin scripts, the alternative proposed here is to generate a temporal file :bash:`/etc/init.d/nagios` during the generation of the configuration files with the following content:
+In order not to modify the code of the iLO plugin scripts, the alternative proposed here is to generate a temporal file :bash:`/etc/init.d/nagios` during the generation of the configuration files with the following content: